-In this article, we’re going to focus on the watches that don’t seem.
+In this article, we’re going to focus on the watches that don’t seem worth your while.
 We’re going to concentrate on the best timepieces that all cost less than $500.

 For under $500, you’re not going to end up with an heirloom collector’s piece.
 Instead, you can get an attractive style-driven watch at an attainable price.
 It will look good and tell time well, perhaps even more accurately than a Rolex.
 And, you can wear it with confidence because you won’t need to keep it in a safe or take out an insurance policy on it.